James Carafano: The Heritage Foundation

+Carafano is the head of Heritage's antisemitism operations including Project Esther.
+When asked by Jewish Insider to explain why the effort did not include right-wing antisemitism, Carafano said "white supremacists are not my problem because white supremacists are not part of being conservative".

 Congress and media appearances

 Carafano has testified before the U.S. Congress as an expert of defense, intelligence, and homeland security issues.
 He provided commentary for Fox News.

 In 2013, Carafano co-produced a short documentary, Veteran Nation, about the experiences of veterans of the United States Armed Forces.
 The film was created in partnership with ColdWater Media and Esprit de Corps and screened at The Heritage Foundation in February 2013.

-Carafano is a Contributing Editor to the online national security publication 1945.
+Carafano is a contributing editor to the online national security publication 1945.

 Trump transition team

-Politico reported that Carafano was the primary aide to the State Department for the Donald Trump administration's transition team.
+Politico reported in 2016 that Carafano was the primary aide to the U.S. State Department for the Trump administration's transition team.
 He organized meetings with European and Canadian diplomatic representatives "to hear out concerns about the incoming administration.
 Carafano insisted he was not hosting the event on behalf of the president-elect.
 But diplomats and congressional staffers said they understand he is likely to emerge as the Trump team's liaison for State Department matters."